sage-code/maj/numerals.md

 Symbols are nouns so they end with "a".
 We will learn later this can be changed in "e" to make plural.

-una ipa = one dot
+un ipa = one dot
-due ipe = two dots
+du ipe = two dots

 ## Numbers